 Traveling time: 1.5 – 2 hours

-Bun Bo Hue or Hu Tieu Nam Vang is another choice for you if you prefer to eat something with soup.
-Quynh Nam Vang Noodle Soup (A65 Nguyen Trai, District 1, 24 hours) is one of the most recommended stores to enjoy this tasty dish in the central district.
+Bun Bo Hue or Hu Tieu Nam Vang is another choice if you prefer to eat something with soup.
+Quynh Nam Vang Noodle Soup (A65 Nguyen Trai, District 1, 24 hours) is one of the most recommended stores in the central district to enjoy this tasty dish.
 You may also want to look at other options in our three-day itineraries in Ho Chi Minh City guide.

 A good way to spend your Sunday is going on a day trip from Ho Chi Minh City, and the most favorite place is the Cu Chi Tunnels.
-The prominent historical site is where many military campaigns occurred during the Vietnam War and a must-visit destination for anyone interesting in learning about the history of Vietnam.
-We recommend you Book a Guided Cu Chi Tunnels Tour because while the entrance ticket to the Tunnels sometimes includes a guide, the groups are usually very crowded, making it harder to follow.
-The tour usually takes about 6 hours to finish, so we recommend you set off early in the morning to refresh in the afternoon.
+The prominent historical site is where many military campaigns occurred during the Vietnam War and is a must-visit destination for anyone interested in learning about the history of Vietnam.
+We recommend you book a guided Cu Chi Tunnels tour because while the entrance ticket to the Tunnels sometimes includes a guide, the groups are usually very crowded, making it harder to follow.
+The tour usually takes about 6 hours, so we recommend you set off early in the morning

-Traveling to Ho Chi Minh City is a good choice for your long weekend if you do not know what to do on your day-offs.
-There are plenty of things for you to enjoy, like eating delicious Vietnamese food, shopping, sightseeing, and riding on the back of a motorcycle.
+Traveling to Ho Chi Minh City is a good choice for your long weekend if you do not know what to do on your day off.
+There are plenty of things to enjoy, like eating delicious Vietnamese food, shopping, sightseeing, and riding on the back of a motorcycle.